isaacnmm/pestpolicy-hugo2XX/content/posts/what-attracts-fleas/index.md

 The light attraction for fleas will be better when the source of light is briefly & quickly interrupted within like 5-10 minutes. - As noted above, the light interruption seems to mimic some shadow that would be produced by some potential host when its passes by the bug.
 Thus, fleas will tend to quickly jump towards the side that had observed shadow.

-[Flea traps](https://pestpolicy.com/best-flea-trap/) that employ intermittent lighting will be effective in attracting and capturing more fleas compared to the use of lighting that is constant.
+[Flea traps](https://pestpolicy.com/best-flea-trap/)that employ intermittent lighting will be effective in attracting and capturing more fleas compared to the use of lighting that is constant.

 ####  b.
 Color of Light